audiobog/raspberryPI/readme.md

 5.  **Add a Prometheus Data Source**: In Grafana, go to **Connections** -\> **Add new connection** -\> **Prometheus**.
 Point the URL to your local Prometheus server: `http://localhost:9090`.

 6.  **Create a Dashboard**: Build a new dashboard and create panels to visualize your BME680 data using the PromQL query language (e.g., `bme680_temperature_celsius`).

+# TODO
+Make the python script start automatically on reboot. (as a service)